Satellite Quantum Communications: Fundamental Bounds and Practical Security

 Atmospheric turbulence leads different treatments depending on its strength.
 From a physical point of view, turbulence effects are due to eddies affecting the travelling beam.
 In a regime of weak turbulence, one can clearly distinguish the action of small and large turbulent eddies.
 Those smaller than the beam waist tend to broaden the beam (on a fast time scale), while those larger than the beam waist tend to deflect the beam, randomly but on a slower time scale~\cite{Fante75}.
 As a result, the broadening of the beam can be decomposed into a sum of two contributions, the short-term spot size $w_{\text{st}}^{2}$ plus the random wandering of the beam centroid with variance $\sigma_{\text{TB}}^{2}$, so that there is a long-term spot size~\cite[Eq.~(32)]{Fante75}

 The slower time scale is of the order of $10-100~$ms~\cite{Burgoin}, which means that this dynamics can be resolved by a fast-enough detector.

-If turbulence becomes stronger, the motion of the centroid becomes negligible and one has $w_{\text{lt}}^{2}\simeq w_{\text{st}}^{2}$.
+For long-distance communication, if turbulence becomes stronger, the motion of the centroid becomes negligible ($\sigma_{\text{TB}}^{2}\simeq0$).
 At some point, strong beam deformation comes into place as a major effect, and the beam will eventually break up in multiple patches~\cite{Fante75,Kon}.